 What better way to reward yourself after a long walk along the coast than digging into a delicious Cornish cream tea!
 Cornwall is famous for it’s incredible clotted creams, and wonderful artisanal jams – and a trip to this coastal county isn’t complete without ordering at least one Cornish cream tea.

-Fear not – vegans, dairy-free eaters and celiacs we’ve got you covered with plenty of gluten-free, dairy-free and vegan options.
-And don’t forget, in Cornwall we always serve our cream teas with jam first…
+Fear not – vegans, dairy-free eaters and celiacs I’ve got you covered with plenty of gluten-free, dairy-free and vegan options.

 The Lakeside Cabin Café is a beautiful café hidden away on the outskirts of St Ives, surrounded by the peace and tranquillity of the stunning Nance fishing lakes.
 With plenty of outdoor seating and views overlooking the lake, enjoying one of their delicious traditional Cornish cream teas in the sunshine is the perfect way to spend the afternoon.
 They use Boddington’s jam and Rodda’s clotted cream, and during the height of summer have plenty of gluten and dairy-free options.
 Earlier on in the season, when they have less free-from options widely available, they are always happy to cater to special dietary requirements if you call them in advance.

-The Honey Pot is a charming little café in the heart of Penzance, just opposite the iconic Acorn Theatre.
-Their scones are made fresh, in house, and served with Roddas clotted cream and Cornish strawberry jam.
+The Honey Pot is a charming little café in the heart of Penzance.
+Their scones are made fresh, in house, and served with Rodda’s clotted cream and Cornish strawberry jam.
 They also do a very popular ‘Cheese Tea’; which includes two freshly baked cheese scones, a pot of tea and a choice of local cheeses and chutneys – perfect for those who prefer something savoury!
 Excitingly they’ve also just launched their brand new vegan Cornish cream tea served with jam and oat cream.
 Their coffee is delicious and they have an extensive range of teas.
 Expect delicious homemade food and service with a smile.